 Managing Change Effectively

-In this interactive webinar, Blyde will show you how to lead change the human way.
+In this interactive workshop, Blyde shows you how to lead change the human way.
 You'll discover:

 Creating Safer Workplaces for Men